Gr\"obner bases for bipartite determinantal ideals: Applications

 In terms of matrices, the second condition can be written as ``$\rank(A_\alpha)\le u_\alpha$ for $\alpha\in {\rm V}_{\rm sink}$, $\rank(A_\beta)\le u_\beta$ for $\beta\in {\rm V}_{\rm source}$''.
 So the affine graded quiver variety is defined by the bipartite determinantal ideal $I_{\mathcal{Q},{\bf m},{\bf u}}$.
 This is our motivation to study the latter.

-By studying the algebraic and combinatorial properties of the bipartite determinantal ideals, we can show that the corresponding Nakajima's affine graded quiver varieties are Cohen-Macaulay and compute their invariants such as their Hilbert series (see \cite{Li3}).
+Nakajima's graded quiver varieties can be used in the study of finite-dimensional representations of the quantum affine algebras (\cite{Nakajima_JAMS}) and cluster algebras (see \cite{Nakajima, KQ, Qin, Li}).
+By studying the algebraic and combinatorial properties of the bipartite determinantal ideals, we can show that the corresponding Nakajima's affine graded quiver varieties are Cohen-Macaulay and compute their invariants, such as their Hilbert series (see \cite{Li3}).